-Nat Hab travelers on Whales & Nature Trails of Quebec will explore four national parks and a marine reserve in French Canada, searching for animals amidst the spectacular fall foliage and at sea.
-Activity-filled days will be spent hiking through glacial valleys and gorges, photographing wildlife and enjoying private guided whale excursions by Zodiac.
-Our environmentally responsible boat operator is a member of the Eco-Whale Alliance, which supports whale research, education and sustainable practices in the St. Lawrence Estuary.
-From Marina de Bergeronnes, we’ll set out on a thrilling whale-watching expedition in the hopes of seeing some of the species below.
+Nat Hab travelers on our Whales & Nature Trails of Quebec trip explore four national parks and a marine reserve in French Canada, searching for animals amidst the spectacular fall foliage and at sea.
+Activity-filled days are spent hiking through glacial valleys and gorges, photographing wildlife and enjoying private guided whale excursions by Zodiac.
+Our environmentally responsible boat operator belongs to the Eco-Whale Alliance, which supports whale research, education and sustainable practices.
+From Marina de Bergeronnes, we set out on a thrilling whale-watching expedition in the hopes of seeing some of the species below.

 Humpbacks are known for their spectacular breaches, which Nat Hab travelers may be lucky enough to see on one of their whale-watching excursions.
 Humpbacks are 30 to 50 feet long in maturity and weigh 25 to 35 tons and are identifiable by their long pectoral fins.
 One of the hunting strategies of this baleen whale is bubble netting, where they circle around fish to create a wall of bubbles before lunging through to feed.
 They fast during their migration and calving time, so summer months are crucial for building fat reserves to support gestation and lactation.
 Humpbacks were endangered in the 1980s but are longer at risk thanks to a global moratorium on whale hunting in 1986.

-While most whales found in the marine park are migratory, endangered St. Lawrence belugas are year-round residents, with a population of 889 individuals.
-In the 1930s, they were the target of an extermination program as they was thought to be affecting salmon and cod fisheries.
+Although most whales found in the marine park are migratory, endangered St. Lawrence belugas are year-round residents, with a population of 889 individuals.
+In the 1930s, they were the target of an extermination program as they were thought to be affecting salmon and cod fisheries.
 This was eventually disproven, as belugas’ diet consists mainly of non-commercial species such as capelin, sand lance and mollusks.
-While their catch was outlawed in 1979, their population is still recovering.
+Their catch was outlawed in 1979, but their population is still recovering.

-Harbor Porpoise and Other Marine Mammals
+6. Harbor Porpoises and Other Marine Mammals